n43/react-pannable/packages/pannable/docs/player.md

 #### go({delta: number, animated?: boolean})

-Seeks to the specified page that calculates by the current page and `delta` which means the number of pages to scroll by.
+Seeks to a page, identified by its relative location to the current page.

 #### rewind()